Frequently Asked Questions

 Will the robot have realistic genitalia?

-I am leaning more toward the Barbie and Ken doll approach to this.
+Emphatically NOT.
+I am going the Barbie and Ken doll approach to this.
 I want the robot to be rated G and able to be worked on in front of people of any age even without it being clothed.
 Plus, if it had realistic genitalia, that could overshadow the serious scientific and technological nature of the project.
+Plus, the robot is absolutely not a sex bot and I am against sex bots because such a thing is immoral, ungodly, evil, abominable, detestable, etc.

 Do you have a job outside of this?